livekit/egress/README.md

 # LiveKit Egress

-All your live recording needs in one place.
-Record any website using our recorder, or deploy our service to manage it for you.
+Record or stream your LiveKit rooms

 ## How it works

-Depending on your request type, the egress service will either launch a web template in Chrome and connect to the room (web composite requests), or it will use the sdk directly (track and track composite requests).
+Depending on your request type, the egress service will either launch a web template in Chrome and connect to the room (room composite requests), or it will use the sdk directly (track and track composite requests).
 It uses GStreamer to encode, and can output to a file or to one or more streams.

 ## Capabilities